Wildlife Resistant Garbage Collection Program

 - Purchased containers are black with a black lid.
 (No imprint of City logo.)

 Both rental and purchased containers are only available to residential properties located within Valdez City limits.

 Each container will be assigned to a residence address and include a uniquely numbered tag to help the City track the container in the event it is lost or stolen.

 - Rental containers will also be labeled with the residence address.
 When a home changes owners/tenants, a new container agreement form will need to be filled out at City Hall for the rental container.
 Rental containers remain with the residence.
 Citizens may not take their rental container to a new residence.

 - Purchased containers are considered personal property and may follow their owner to a new property.
 Owners may label their container with their property address, if desired.

-Registration for the new curbside garbage container program begins March 16, 2020.
+Registration for the new curbside garbage container program began March 16, 2020.

 Click here to download the wildlife-resistant garbage container agreement form.

-Wildlife resistant container delivery to residential properties will occur prior to June 1, 2020.
+Wildlife resistant container delivery to residential properties will occur as they are ordered.
 City public works staff will directly contact each residence with a valid container agreement to schedule a delivery date and time.